08 May Living environments and The 5 Senses.

 We use lighting, furniture choices, artwork, and photographs to appeal to your visual sense and trigger pleasant memories.
 The result is a room that allows you to live, move, behave, and dream with a greater sense of peace.

-Sounds can radically alter our mood.
+Music is the answer to a myriad of emotional needs.
+It does not matter which genre, music has the power to inspire multiple responses – physiological, emotional, cognitive and behavioral – at a very personal level.
 Meditative sounds can relax or stimulate us depending on their frequency, and energetic music can bolster productivity.
 Even something like simple piano music can calm and relax the mind.
 These are examples of sounds that are added to an environment.
 Understanding which sounds are pleasing to you can help us as we recommend design features that extend or mute sound to positively impact the sense of well-being you experience in the environment.

 It’s scientifically proven that smell is the strongest sense that is active in creating lifelong memories.